Dyslexia Assessment and Support for Multisensory Learning in Hurlstone Park

 Dyslexic adults, on the other hand, tend to be extremely keen to learn, to improve and are very involved in the process of ‘re-training’ their brains.

-Dyslexia and other specific learning disorders are typically not covered by NDIS funding unless there are additional conditions like Autism or Intellectual Delay present.
-This can result in limited access to affordable remediation for individuals with dyslexia.
-While some support may be provided through mainstream educational institutions and general programs, these options may not offer the necessary level of targeting, flexibility, and duration required to effectively address the unique needs of individuals with dyslexia.
+It’s important to note that dyslexia and other specific learning disorders are generally not eligible for NDIS funding unless accompanied by conditions such as Autism or Intellectual Delay.
+This limitation often leaves individuals with dyslexia facing challenges in accessing affordable remediation.
+While some assistance may be available through mainstream educational institutions and general programs, these resources often lack the required focus, flexibility, and duration to adequately meet the individual needs of people with dyslexia.

 Neurosensory is dedicated to helping individuals with their applications for NDIS or other funding.